 For relational languages the next observation is folklore.
 Here and in similar situations below we point out the lesser known fact that the argument carries over when considering also unary function symbols.
-Some arguments carrying over for arbitrary languages seem to have gone unnoticed, so far.

-\begin{observation} \labbel{obs} (a) A universal theory in a language without function symbols of arity $\geq 2$ has APU (resp., SAPU) if and only if it has AP (resp., SAP).
+\begin{observation} \labbel{obs} (a) A universal theory in a language without function symbols of arity $\geq 2$ has APU (resp., SAPU, superSAPU) if and only if it has AP (resp., SAP, superSAP).

 (b) More generally, suppose that $\mathcal K$ is a class of structures for a language without function symbols of arity $\geq 2$ and suppose further that $\mathcal K$ is preserved under taking substructures.
-Then $\mathcal K$ has APU (resp., SAPU) if and only if $\mathcal K$ has AP (resp., SAP).
+Then $\mathcal K$ has APU (resp., SAPU, superSAPU) if and only if $\mathcal K$ has AP (resp., SAP, superSAP).

-(c) The class of all models for some given language---in other words, any theory without nonlogical axioms---has SAPU. \end{observation}
+(c) The class of all models for some given language---in other words, any theory without nonlogical axioms---has SAPU and, in the presence of a binary relation, superSAPU. \end{observation}